-The CAP theorem (see section 5.3) says that Strict Consistency is not possible in general at unplanned failover during long-distance network outages (P = Partitioning Tolerance), when A = Availability is also a requirement.
+The CAP theorem (see section Explanation via CAP Theorem) says that Strict Consistency is not possible in general at unplanned failover during long-distance network outages (P = Partitioning Tolerance), when A = Availability is also a requirement.

 However, in case of a planned handover, MARS is also Strictly Consistent at a global level, but may need some extra time for catching up.